xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 ![snoopy and his happy home](/assets/img/snoopy-happy-home-mail.jpg)

-<p style="font-family: 'Georgia'; font-style: italic; font-size: 25px; text-align: center;">“Be yourself.
+<p style="font-family: 'Comic Sans MS'; font-style: italic; font-size: 24px; text-align: center; padding-bottom:15px;">“Be yourself.
 No one can say you are doing it wrong. - Snoopy”</p>

 We often hear of how important it is to love ourselves.
 Self-love is essentially a commitment to yourself—attending to personal needs and desires, embracing one's true self, and acknowledging and appreciating one's worth.
 So, how can we love ourselves?

 <h3 style="text-align:center;">Self-Love starts with Self-Appreciation</h3>

+When you are grateful for yourself, loving yourself will come naturally.
 As you appreciate yourself, you acknowledge yourself and see yourself in positive light.
-You respect yourself for your flaws and forgive yourself.
-When you are grateful for yourself, loving yourself will come naturally.
+You respect and forgive yourself for your flaws.

 ## The Idea of Self-Love Used to Repulse Me